craftingcity/RollHighOrDie/Core RHoD/Equipment and Inventories/Equipment.md

 INJEST: You consume the contents of the vial.
 You resolve all stacks of the 'Poisoned' [[Ailment]].

-FEED: You feed the contents of the vial to another willing creature who is adjacent to you and you can see.
+FEED: You feed the contents of the vial to another adjacent creature you can see.
 That creature resolves all stacks of the 'Poisoned' [[Ailment]].

 #### Bottle of Antibiotic
 Tiny (3), 2 Action Cost (UNPACK > INJEST or FEED)

 INJEST: You consume the contents of the bottle.
 You resolve all stacks of the 'Infected' [[Ailment]].

-FEED: You feed the contents of the vial to another willing creature who is adjacent to you and you can see.
+FEED: You feed the contents of the vial to another adjacent creature you can see.
 That creature resolves all stacks of the 'Infected' [[Ailment]].

 #### Bottle of Antiseptic
 Tiny (5), 2 Action Cost (UNPACK > APPLY)